Face masks during the COVID-19 pandemic: Opposition

-In some countries, large rallies have taken place in protest against masking mandates.
-In Canada, the anti-mask crowd has hailed their protests as the so-called "March to Unmask".
+In some countries, large rallies took place in protest against masking mandates.
+In Canada, opponents of masking hailed their protests as the "March to Unmask".
 In the United Kingdom, new protests came in the wake of the official announcement that masking will be compulsory in shops.
 After eight months since the beginning of the lockdown in the Czech Republic, mass manifestations against the restrictions imposed by the government arose.
-Some anti-mask protestors have co-opted the feminist slogan "my body, my choice" and the Black Lives Matter slogan "I can't breathe".
-Businesses have also been purposely disrupted by anti-maskers (purportedly in defense of their constitutional rights).
+Some anti-mask protestors co-opted the feminist slogan "my body, my choice" and the Black Lives Matter slogan "I can't breathe".
+Businesses were also purposely disrupted by anti-maskers (purportedly in defense of their constitutional rights).

-According to Moe Gelbart, executive director of the Thelma McMillen Recovery Center, anti-maskers' behaviors do not appear only from the facts they hear, but the problems also come from the meaning they give to those facts.
-He identifies several key psychological reasons that prompt them to not wear a mask: First, denial is seen in some people who feel worried and anxious by masks as it interferes with their belief and desire that everything is alright.
-Second is a sense of invulnerability, as some people and especially younger individuals believe nothing bad will happen to them and are thus prone to risk-taking behaviors.
-Third, behavioral drift is seen among some people who find it difficult to maintain behaviors intended for prevention rather than treatment.
-Fourth, some people may have issues related to authority due to mistrust of science or tribe identification with powerful figures.
-Fifth, the act of covering one's face has an association with "bad", such as criminals or as an intention to hide something one is ashamed of.
-Sixth, some people do not want to admit fear and vulnerability, which they associate with the act of wearing a mask.

 In the United States, opposition to mask-wearing during the COVID-19 pandemic came during then-President Donald Trump's politicization of science and more generally during decades-old period of politicization of science.
 American opposition to mask-wearing during pandemics is not new; during the 1918 influenza pandemic, the Anti-Mask League was established in San Francisco, California.

 In May 2021, Vice reported that some members of the anti-vaccine community were promoting the use of masks and social distancing to protect themselves from those who have received vaccines, citing false claims that those vaccinated for COVID-19 "shed" spike proteins that can be harmful to people in their proximity, and former research scientist Judy Mikovits claimed that she had been kicked off a plane for wearing a mask lined with colloidal silver.

+Attractiveness

+Face masks are sometimes deemed to make people look more attractive.
+This may be because they hide unattractive features or are associated with medical personnel.

+Personality

+Some people, including introverts and those with social anxiety, prefer using face masks because of the near-anonymity it provides, allowing them to easily blend in, feel psychologically protected, and be more open in talking to strangers.

 Religion

-Christian clergy from the Lutheran, Catholic, Presbyterian, Anglican, Baptist, and Latter-day Saint traditions, as well as those from the Jewish, Buddhist, and Unitarian religions, have implored people to wear masks.
+In 2020, in the state of Utah, Christian clergy from the Lutheran, Catholic, Presbyterian, Anglican, Baptist, and Latter-day Saint traditions, as well as those from the Jewish, Buddhist, and Unitarian religions, implored people to wear masks by signing a letter sent out by Governor Gary Herbert's office.